London’s Best Florists For The Loveliest Bouquet

 Bloom

-The UK’s first sustainable flower delivery company, Bloom is really special.
-Founded by celebrity florist Larry Walshe, Larry’s vision is for Bloom to offer ethical and environmental choices for customers who don’t want to compromise on the quality, style and beauty of their bouquets, plants and accessories.
-Not only are the floral arrangements absolutely stunning, they are sustainable and 100 per cent plastic-free.
-Every piece of packaging that arrives with a Bloom flower order is recyclable and/or compostable. bybloom.co.uk
+One of the UK’s very first sustainable flower delivery company, Bloom is really special.
+Founded by celebrity florist Larry Walshe, the vision was to offer ethical and environmental choices for customers who don’t want to compromise on the quality, style or beauty of their bouquets, plants and accessories.
+Not only are the floral arrangements absolutely stunning, they are 100 percent plastic-free; every piece of packaging that arrives with a Bloom flower order is recyclable and/or compostable.

 Flowerbx